brimdata/zed/docs/zq/language.md

 corresponding leg (or dropped) based on the switch clauses.

 Switch operators typically
-involve multi-line Zed programs, which are easiest to edit in a file.
+involve multiline Zed programs, which are easiest to edit in a file.
 For example, suppose this text is in a file called `switch.zed`:
 ```mdtest-input switch.zed
 switch this (